 The Hospital Palliative Care team at Shrewsbury and Telford Hospitals NHS Trust works across both hospitals.
-We provide specialist advice and support to people living with a serious illness who are currently staying in either the Royal Shrewsbury Hospital, or the Princess Royal Hospital in Telford.
+We provide specialist advice and support to people living with a serious, life-limiting illness who are currently staying in either the Royal Shrewsbury Hospital, or the Princess Royal Hospital in Telford.

 In-patients who might benefit from the service can be referred to the hospital palliative care team by any healthcare professional, carer or community team.
-We can be involved in a patient’s care from the point of diagnosis or at any point throughout their illness, not just at the end of life.
+We can be involved in a patient’s care from the point of diagnosis or at any point throughout their illness, as well as at the end of life.

 The Hospital Palliative Care team works closely with medical and surgical teams as well as Severn Hospice, which part funds the team.
 By providing a cohesive service patients are able to access the best possible care and support during what can often be a stressful time.